FarronF/limerick-council-meetings/meetings/2018/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd May 2018.md

 On the proposal of Councillor Galvin, seconded by Councillor Scanlan, it was agreed to allocate

-€1,500 to Abbeyfeale RFC for removal of boundary fence.--- 3
+€1,500 to Abbeyfeale RFC for removal of boundary fence.
+---
+3

 On the proposal of Councillor Foley, seconded by Councillor Galvin, it was agreed to allocate